chukwuk/chukwuk.github.io/_blogs/euclidean-distance-matrix-project/index.md

 ---

 ---
-## Introduction
+## Introduction.

 Euclidean matrix distance is an nxn matrix representing the euclidean distance between set of n points in Euclidean space.
 Euclidean distance matrix has so many application in machine learning, Engineering and robotics and image processing.
 This technical blog will discuss step by step on how to optimize CUDA kernel for Euclidean Distance Matrix for 2D coordinate points.
 The equation for calculating the euclidean distance distance between {x<sub>1</sub>, y<sub>1</sub>} and {x<sub>2</sub>, y<sub>2</sub>}:

 {% include image-gallery.html images="Euclidean_distance_equation.png" height="100" %}
 <br>

-## Memory bound vs Compute bound for Euclidean distance Matrix
+## Memory bound vs Compute bound for Euclidean distance Matrix.

 The eucildean distance calculation between 2D cooordinate points involves two substraction, two multiplication, one addition and one sqrt.
 According to this [post](https://forums.developer.nvidia.com/t/performance-tweak-for-single-precision-square-root/173274), sqrt() function involves about four to five floating point operation.
 Therefore, one euclidean distance calculation between 2D coordinates points involves 9 floating point operation.
 For 30336 2D coordinate points, which is what was used in this optimization.